hydrusnetwork/hydrus/docs/running_from_source.md

         Then, later, when you do the `git clone https://github.com/hydrusnetwork/hydrus` line, you will need to run `git checkout tags/v578`, which will rewind you to that point in time.

         I can't promise anything though.
-The requirements.txt isn't perfect, and something else may break in future!
 You may like to think about moving to Linux.

     If you do not know if you have Python, you probably do not.
 Let's check--right-click on any folder and select 'open in terminal' and copy/paste the following: